OvertureMaps/workshop/4-gers.md

   - [3.
 Bridge Files](#3-bridge-files)

 A GERS ID is a 128-bit unique identifier.

-Overture is committed to keeping GERS IDs stable across releases and data updates.
-This enables a valuable data changelog between releases.
+For primary data themes such as buildings, divisions, places, and transportation, Overture is committed to keeping these IDs stable across releases and data updates.

 Associating third-party data with GERS can be as simple as a spatial join between the two datasets.